acucciniello/BlogPostImages/Using-React-Router-for-Client-Side-Redirecting/Using-React-Router-for-Client-Side-Redirecting.md

 })
 ```

-The important part we want to focus on is inside the *result* function of the *CalculateButton* Class.
+The important part we want to focus on is inside the *result* function of the *CalculateButton* class.
 We take the two numbers and sum them.
 Once we have the sum, we create a `path` variable to hold the route we would like to go to next.
 Then `browserHistory.push(path)` redirects the client to a new path of `localhost:3000/result`.
 We then store the sum in sessionStorage in order to retrieve it on the next page.

 ### result.js